ob06/newmind_task/README.md

 This project is designed to analyze and match topics with related opinions and generate conclusions using a language model.
 The primary goal is to group topics with related opinions and generate meaningful conclusions based on these groups.

-The output is not perfect and may be lack of coherence and accuracy...
+Some of the conclusions are not perfect and may be lack of coherence and accuracy...
 I tried some approaches but this project is the closest to the example conclusion that given to me.
-You can see the my example conclusion (my output) picture at the end of this readme file.
+You can see my example conclusion (my output) picture at the end of this readme file.
+It has some topics and their conclusions.

 ## Data Files